Gosejol/cyberclass/README.md

+## Kick rocks
-## Cloud-Based Docker/Ansible ELK Stack Deployment
+# Cloud-Based Docker/Ansible ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.